-Disney World Needs to Improve the Guest Experience by Fixing or Restoring These Things.
+Disney World Could Fix the Guest Experience by Improving These Things.

-After a few brutal years of price increases and changes that harmed the guest experience, Walt Disney World has shown a new desire to improve satisfaction and restore some of the lost magic.
-The most recent instance of this happened earlier this month, but frankly, it didn’t go nearly far enough to move the needle.
+After a few years of price increases and negative changes, Walt Disney World is trying to improve satisfaction and restore lost magic.
+There are several instances of guest experience enhancements for 2024, but they haven’t gone far enough to move the needle.
 This list covers what else Disney should do if they want to make fans happier.

-Honestly, this didn’t really matter for a couple of years.
-Revenge travel was running hot, and travelers–especially those with kids who had missed a couple valuable years–were making up for lost time.
+This didn’t negatively impact Walt Disney World vacation bookings for a couple of years.
+Revenge travel was running hot, and travelers–especially those with kids who had missed a couple valuable vacations–were making up for lost time.
 Some Walt Disney World diehards would grumble about paying more and getting less, but other fans and average tourists were just satisfied to be back in their happy places.
 However, things have changed.

-Pent-up demand has largely exhausted itself, and Walt Disney World has seen a slowdown in both attendance and hotel occupancy post-Spring Break according to the company itself.
-As a result, they’ve gotten much more aggressive about discounts, with some of the best special offers we’ve seen since 2018-2019 starting this holiday season and continuing into the first half of 2024.
+Pent-up demand has largely exhausted itself, and Walt Disney World has seen a slowdown in the last year.
+As a result, they’ve gotten much more aggressive about discounts, with some of the best special offers we’ve seen since 2018-2019, including the return of fan-favorite Free Dining.

 Point being, all of these are initiatives to improve guest satisfaction and common complaints about Walt Disney World being too complicated.
 A lot of those announcements crossed off entries in our Wish List for Changes Bob Iger Could Make Upon Returning as CEO. from immediately after he returned.
 So we’re quite pleased with these incremental improvements, and recognize that nothing happens fast at Walt Disney World.
 Progress takes time.